cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 `EnableQPOffset` | Enables `QPOffset` control.<br><br>See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 `QPOffset` | When `EnableQPOffset` set to ON and RateControlMethod is CQP specifies QP offset per pyramid layer.<br>For B-pyramid, B-frame QP = QPB + QPOffset[layer].<br>For P-pyramid, P-frame QP = QPP + QPOffset[layer].
 `NumRefActiveP`, `NumRefActiveBL0`, `NumRefActiveBL1` | Max number of active references for P and B frames in reference picture lists 0 and 1 correspondingly.
 Array index is pyramid layer.
+`TransformSkip` | For HEVC if this option turned ON, transform_skip_enabled_flag will be set to 1 in PPS, OFF specifies that transform_skip_enabled_flag will be set to 0.
 `BRCPanicMode` | Controls panic mode in AVC and MPEG2 encoders.
 `LowDelayBRC`  | When rate control method is `MFX_RATECONTROL_VBR`, `MFX_RATECONTROL_QVBR` or `MFX_RATECONTROL_VCM` this parameter specifies frame size tolerance.
 Set this parameter to `MFX_CODINGOPTION_ON` to allow strictly obey average frame size set by `MaxKbps`, e.g. cases when `MaxFrameSize == (MaxKbps*1000)/(8* FrameRateExtN/FrameRateExtD)`.<br>Also `MaxFrameSizeI` and `MaxFrameSizeP` can be set separately.
 `EnableMBForceIntra` | Turn ON this option to enable usage of [mfxExtMBForceIntra](#mfxExtMBForceIntra) for AVC encoder.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 This parameter is valid only during initialization.